TobiasPSP/doneland_sources/Components/Power/Solar/Solar Panels/README.md

 *10cm2* x *0.1W/cm2* x *15%* = *0.15W*

-*0.15W* yield is exactly what the vendor claimed.
+A *0.15W* yield is exactly what the vendor claimed.

 ### Test 2: Monocrystalline Panels

-*Monocrystalline* panels have a *higher efficiency* of up to *23%* but are more expensive.
-Let's have a look at this larger *monocrystalline* panel:
+*Monocrystalline* panels have a *higher efficiency* (up to *23%* compared to *15%*).
+They cost more, too.
+Let's test plausibility for this larger *monocrystalline* panel:

 <img src="images/solar_panel_mono_6v_3w_top_t.png" width="50%" height="50%" />

-The vendor claims that this panel delivers *3W* at *5V*.
+The vendor claims this panel delivers *3W* at *5V*.
 The panel size is *12.1cm x 12.5cm*, and on closer inspection, there is a *6.4mm inactive rim* on both sides: